 wee went over to clarences last friday to get some more close while we was thare a sick man came in and wanted to lay down clarence brought him in the back room and was fixing my bed to put him in when i went out i herd last eveing that the man had the smallpox i dont know if i will take it or not i think i had better go to martons and stay till i see if i get sick or not.
 They have had the Small pox this spring i never heard from Clarences all the time i was gone, they never came to see wither i was sick or well the neighbors are all talking about the way the treatment i get.

-Clarence, either with or without Livonia, moved to Southern California.
 He died in Torrance, Los Angeles County, CA on June 1, 1952, at the age of 88.
-He was buried in Roosevelt Cemetery.
+He was buried in Roosevelt Memorial Park in Gardena, CA.

 ~ Son Harry Harold Dean ~